rniemela77/discord-bot/README.md

 ## TODO:

+- frontend: add way for watchers to send feedback once task creator has completed the task
 - frontend/server: add username to URL paths.
 - frontend: use base components for inputs (textarea, text, checkbox, radio...)
 - frontend: disallow users from viewing tasks that aren't theirs. (use nav guard script)